zqTheDesigner/obsidian-vault/Books Reading Notes/<Hands-On Machine Learning with Scikit-Learn Keras and TensorFlow>/CH-1 The Machine Learning Landscape.md

 - Complex problems for which using a traditional approach yields no good solutions, Machine Learning technique can perhaps find a solution.
 - Fluctuating environments: a Machine Learning system can adapt to new data.
 - Getting insights about complex problems and large amounts of data.

+# Machine Learning
+- Making machines get better at some task by learning from data instead of code rules
+- Types pf ML systems: Supervised or not, bath or online, instance based or model based
+- Gather data -> Feed training data to learning algorithms
+- Simple model -> underfit
+- Complex model -> overfit

 # Types of Machine Learning Systems